-Reducing additional support to meet needs, but statutory provision is maintained.
-Where changes to services to individuals are needed, assessments will be used to identify specific needs.

-Making commissioning more efficient and cost effective to maintain quality while targeting services better.

-Communicating changes to all stakeholders, effectively and appropriately Reducing funding for some mainstream/open activities and focusing on targeted priority groups.

-Pressures on Third Sector (CVS) from multiple proposals and national context Cumulative impact of increasing and/or introducing fees and charges, but exemptions and concessions are planned.

-Where impacts are identified, there are plans for further consultation with stakeholders on how changes are implemented.

-Closer and more efficient partnership working to fill gaps and to increase efficiency

-Encouraging residents to volunteer and become more actively engaged in activities, which has both benefits and risks.
+- Using assessments for service-users and carers to target needs and maintain statutory provision. - Making commissioning more efficient and cost effective to maintain quality while targeting services better, working with partners to pool funding where possible. - Communicating changes to all stakeholders, effectively and appropriately - Reducing funding for some mainstream/open activities and focusing on targeted priority groups. - Pressures on Third Sector (CVS) from multiple proposals and national context. - Where impacts are identified, there are plans for further consultation with stakeholders and further equality analysis on how changes are implemented. - Closer and more efficient partnership working to fill gaps and increase efficiency. - Encouraging residents to volunteer and become more actively engaged in activities, which has both benefits and risks; co-ordinating support for this.

-Ongoing local impacts of national changes to the welfare system, combined with rising living costs impact some groups more severely than others.

-'Channel Shift' encourages online access to services, but unless carefully planned can exclude some groups.
+- Ongoing local impacts of national changes to the welfare system, combined with rising/high living costs, impact some groups more severely than others. - 'Channel Shift' encouraging online access to services, maintain alternative provision for people who can't use digital technologies. - Using restructure opportunities to improve services in terms of opening hours, venues and methods of provision; communicating changes so everyone can benefit.